Josh McCown: 2019

 On June 17, 2019, McCown announced his retirement from the NFL in a letter to The Players' Tribune.
 That same day, it was also announced that ESPN had hired McCown as an NFL analyst.

 However, on August 17, 2019, McCown signed with the Eagles following injuries to the team's backup quarterbacks, Nate Sudfeld and Cody Kessler.
 In Week 2 against the Falcons, McCown briefly came into the game to relieve an injured Carson Wentz for a few plays.
 In Week 14, against the Giants, McCown almost entered the game as a wide receiver due to injuries among the Eagles' receiver corps.
 McCown mentored Wentz, and several wide receivers on the practice squad, as the Eagles won four straight games to win the division title and reach the playoffs after a 5–7 start marred by numerous injuries.

 In the Wild Card Round of the 2019–20 NFL playoffs, McCown entered the game in the first quarter in relief of an injured Wentz, who suffered a helmet-to-helmet collision with the Seahawks' Jadeveon Clowney.
 McCown, who was 40 years old at the time, became the oldest quarterback to make his postseason debut, passing Vince Evans, whose postseason debut was at 35 years old.
-McCown was also the first player since Sonny Jurgensen in 1974 to complete his first-ever playoff pass at the age of 40.
+McCown was also the oldest quarterback in Eagles history, and the first NFL player since Sonny Jurgensen in 1974 to complete his first-ever playoff pass at the age of 40.
 Overall, McCown completed 18 of 24 passes for 174 yards with no touchdowns nor turnovers and a passer rating of 94.8, while rushing 6 times for 23 yards and being sacked 6 times, leading the Eagles to three field goals in a 17–9 loss to the visiting Seahawks.
 He later revealed during an interview that he tore his hamstring off of the bone in the second quarter, but continued to play.